epomatti/az-vm-ade/README.md

 ### Customer-Managed Key (CMK-SSE)

-Will be created with the Key Vault Key.
+Encryption will be performed with the Key Vault CMK key that is created.

 ### Azure Disk Encryption (ADE)

 Check [the documentation][5] for extension.
 The extensions installed [does not support auto-update][4].

+> ℹ️ Notice that ADE have some few restrictions with VM types and [memory][1] allocated.
+Check this for production.

 Terraform will add the `AzureDiskEncryptionForLinux` extension and ADE will be enabled for the VM.

+Underlying encryption technology:

+- Windows: BitLocker
+- Linux: DM-Crypt + VFAT

 ### Encryption at Host